Matgenix/jobflow-remote/doc/source/user/errors.rst

 Rerun constraints
 =================

-In general rerunning a simple ``FAILED`` Job should not pose any issue.
+In general, rerunning a simple ``FAILED`` Job should not pose any issue.
 However, jobflow has a specific feature that allows Jobs to switch to the ``READY`` state even if some of the parents have failed (see the ``OnMissing`` options for the Job configuration).
 In such a case rerunning a the ``FAILED`` parent Job may be lead